 Not every resource will be exactly what you need or what you’re looking for.
 Not every space will feel like the right fit for you.
 But we include a brief description with each one to help you get a sense of whether it’s worth pursing.

 Have a look, try some of them out, and enjoy becoming an even more integral part of a strong and supportive community.

 Ada’s List is a global community of women (cisgender, trans, intersex) who work in the digital world.
 The goal of Ada’s list is ultimately to connect people and to create a better, more inclusive industry.

-Ascend is an online community, connecting you with other women in tech, job opportunities and expert-curated (and created) content—articles, videos, news, and webinars related to business, technology trends, diversity and inclusion, career development, and more.
+Through their platform, Ascend aims to connect you with other women in tech, job opportunities, and expert-curated (and created) events and content—articles, videos, news, and webinars related to business, technology trends, diversity and inclusion, career development, and more.

 If you’re ready to refresh your Twitter feed and connect with some amazing Black women in tech, check out this curated list of Twitter accounts to follow.
 This is the 2020 list of honorees, but you’ll find that they’re still active and sharing excellent ideas across the platform.